CodyReichert/awesome-cl/README.md

 Plotting
 --------

+* lisp-stat's [plot (vega-lite)](https://github.com/Lisp-Stat/plot) - a Vega-lite DSL.
+MS-PL.
+  * includes functions for text-based plotting that work in the REPL, and JavaScript visualisations that are rendered in a browser.
+  * [emacs-vega-view](https://github.com/applied-science/emacs-vega-view?tab=readme-ov-file#common-lisp) - an Emacs plugin that allows to display a Vega plot from a lisp-stat expression in a buffer.
 * [vgplot](https://github.com/volkers/vgplot) - an interface to the
   gnuplot plotting utility with the intention to resemble some of the plot commands of octave or matlab.
 [GPL3][2].